Full-Service, Personalized Divorce Representation in Bell County

 Texas allows for a couple to file for divorce based on both “no-fault” and “fault” grounds.
 A no-fault divorce in Texas would be filed under “insupportability”.
 This basically means that the marriage can’t be supported any longer due to a conflict in personality between the spouses and no hope of reconciliation.
 This is the simplest ground to file divorce on since it doesn’t require proving any fault in the other spouse.

-There are several “faults” that divorce can be based on in Texas.
-These include:
+There are several “faults” that divorce can be based on in Texas, including:

 - Felony (imprisoned for at least one year)